wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 invoked by Django.
 You might be thinking that matching a blank URL is pretty pointless - what use would it serve?
 But remember that when the URL pattern matching takes place, only a portion of the original URL string is considered.
-This is because our Django project will first process the original URL string (i.e. `rango/`).
+This is because our the project will first process the original URL string (i.e. `rango/`) and strip away the `rango/` part, passing on an empty string to the rango application to handle.

 The next parameter passed to the `url()` function is the `index` view, which will handle the incoming requests, followed by the optional parameter, `name`, which set to a string `'index'`.
 By naming our URL mappings we can employ *reverse URL matching* later on.
 That is we can reference the URL mapping by name rather than by the URL.
 Later we will explain how to use this when creating templates.
 But do check out [the Official Django documentation on this topic](https://docs.djangoproject.com/en/1.9/topics/http/urls/#naming-url-patterns)